namor5772/WeatherStation/README.md

 ![alt text](images/WeatherBox.png "Weather station box")

-The box was then placed on top of a milk crate, enabling the loom tubes to come out underneath.
-The Corflue box was then secured to the milk crate and the latter to the ground (in my case to a heavy wooden pallet).
+The box is then placed on top of a milk crate, enabling the loom tubes to come out underneath.
+The Corflue box is then secured to the milk crate and the latter to the ground (in my case to a heavy wooden pallet).

 ![alt text](images/WeatherBox2.png "Weather station box secured")

-A wateproofed (with silicon) glass or respex window will also need to be made in the box.
+A wateproofed (with silicon) glass or respex window must also be made in the box.
 This is used to mount the Raspberry PI camera in a waterproof way.

 ![alt text](images/WeatherBox3.png "Weather station box secured")

 ### Attach BME280 sensor